-This thigh piece proves there are countless ways to do a flower and moon tattoo.
-Delicate lines shading make the cherry blossom petals gracefully pop against the crescent.
+This thigh piece proves there are countless ways to do a flower and crescent moon tattoo.
+Delicate line shading makes the cherry blossom petals gracefully pop against the crescent.

 Dreamer Moon With Red Flower

-A modern cursive font is placed to shape the crescent in this tattoo.
-The bright red rose brings out the tiny red dots along the moon's outlines, creating a beautiful minimal picture with just enough statement moments to elevate the visual interest.
+A modern cursive font is follows the shape of the crescent in this tattoo.
+The bright red rose brings out the tiny red dots along the moon's outlines, creating a minimal picture with just enough statement moments to elevate visual interest.